vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

              end
 ```

 To further analyze the croped region form the previous step, it has to be converted to the black-and-white (BW) image.
 Here I though to take down two flies on one smack - convert ot BW, smooth the edges of the defects and filter off the noisy pixels.
 Since the selected region is still a RGB image, it must be converted to the gray-scale image using an *rgb2gray* function.
-The contrast of the gray-scale image was enhanced by means of *adapthisteq* command.
+The contrast of the gray-scale image was enhanced by means of *adapthisteq* and *imadjust* functions.
-The convertation itself is fairly simply and can be achieve using
+The convertation to the BW image is fairly simple and was achieved by threshholding the intensity of the gray image using *changingValue*-variable.
+This variable was being read from the sliding bar.
+So by manually changing the sliding bar value, the "depth" of BW image can be scanned, revealing more or less defects depending on the needs.

 ```Matlab
 % Value changing function: BWfilterSlider